 Emotional Quotient and the Project Management Knowledge Areas

-My primary goal in writing this article is to give students who are preparing for their Project Management Professional (PMP)® certification a basic understanding of how EQ plays into the exam.
+My primary goal in writing this article is to give students who already know how to cope with the custom dissertation writing, and are preparing for their Project Management Professional (PMP)® certification a basic understanding of how EQ plays into the exam.
 But even if you are not currently in the middle of your PMP Exam Prep, this should still be a helpful guide.

 So how do the components of emotional intelligence relate to the PMBOK® Guide project management knowledge areas?
 Well, we don’t have space here to go through them all in detail but here are some high-level examples of how you can apply emotional intelligence to your daily project management activities.